coincoinche/coincoinche/server/README.md

 ### Using Docker

 There is a Dockerfile so you can build the application with `docker build -t coincoinche-server .` and run it with `docker run coincoinche-server`.

+**NB:** because the backend depends on the database, it is not possible to run the server without the database.
+For this reason, the more convenient way to run the server is just to use the `docker-compose` file to run the whole stack.

 ### Linux